Pool tips and weekly swimming pool water maintenance.

 Not everyone has metal in their water, but it's good to know when you do.
-If you have well water you can have it tested.
-If the tests come back positive you can use a good metal sequestrant.
-These don't remove metals but hold them in solution until they can get filtered and backwashed out.
+If you have well water, you can have it tested for metals.
+If the tests come back positive, you can use a good metal sequestrant.
+These don't remove metals.
+They hold them in solution until they can get filtered and back-washed out.

 Whether you have a sand, cartridge, or DE filter, you need to know the ins- and-outs of your particular filter and make sure they're working at peak performance.
 Go HERE for more details.

 Chlorine tabs are designed to dispense 1 ppm chlorine per day so your chlorine level doesn't bottom out.
-They not meant to be the sole source of chlorine.
-They can be added to either a tab float or tab feeder and never put them in the skimmer.
+They are not meant to be the sole source of chlorine.
+They can be added to either a tab float or tab feeder.
+Never put chlorine tabs in the skimmer.

 Once per week empty the skimmer baskets, pump basket, and use a wide-mouth and deep pocket leaf rake to remove leaves, insects and other debris from both the pool surface and the bottom.
 Brush the walls and steps weekly and vacuum the bottom when necessary.
-You may want to use your swimming pool vacuum every other week but especially after a windy dust storm.
+You may want to use your swimming pool vacuum every other week, but especially after a windy dust storm.
 Be sure to backwash your filter after you vacuum or after excessive sweeping of dirt and debris found on the bottom of the pool.
 Begin at the shallow end and work your way down.
-Remember these pool tips and go slowly because the dirt will seem to "fly up".
+Remember these pool tips.
+Go slowly because the dirt will seem to "fly up".